jszoo/cat-mvc/README.md

         if (!session.loggedin) {
             end.redirectToAction('login');
         } else {
+            // when the view name is same to action name it's
-            // no need to specify path or name of the view file when the view name is same to action name end.view();
+            // no need to specify path or name of the view file end.view();
         }
     });